 7. What if my supply doesn’t increase?
 How many days should I wait before trying again?

-If you do power pumping and your baby seems content for feeding or two followings, then there’s no need to rush back into it if you don’t want to.
+If you power pump and your baby seems content for feedings for a while, then there’s no need to rush back into it if you don’t want to.
 And there’s definitely no need to beat yourself up over not seeing results in the first week.
 It may take time to establish a new routine.

-If you are doing at least one cluster feed each day and still aren’t seeing any increase in supply after 3 days, then it may be time to try 2 power pumping sessions per day.
+If you are doing at least one cluster feed each day and still aren’t seeing any increase in your breast milk supply after 3 days, then it may be time to add another power pumping session.
 But if you have already tried that and your baby is still getting enough milk during the cluster feeds, then it’s likely going to take a little bit longer than anticipated for you to start seeing substantial results from power pumping.

 Most won’t see results immediately and may need to power pump for a few days or even weeks before anything really changes.
-Some things to keep in mind: If you are doing at least one cluster feed each day, and if you are power pumping for at least 30 minutes (with breaks in between sessions), and if your baby is not gaining weight as expected during this time…then chances are, you need to: a.)
-Pump more frequently. b.)
+Some things to keep in mind: If you are doing at least one cluster feed each day, if your power pumping session lasts for at least 30 minutes (with 10 minutes rest in between sessions), and if your baby is not gaining weight as expected during this time…then chances are, you need to: a.)
+Keep pumping more frequently. b.)
 Pump longer. c.)
 Continue adding cluster feeds so that eventually, your breasts have time to build supply.

 8. When is the best time to power pump?

-The best time to power pump is during the day.
-Usually, about 20-30 minutes after you nurse your baby.
-During the day is also when your milk production is highest.
+The best time to power pump is during the day or early evening.
+Usually, about 20-30 minutes after nursing baby.
+These times are when your milk production is highest.
 If you are worried about milk supply, then try to pump during the times when your baby eats most often.
 Ideally, this would be at least once every 3 hours.

 9. Is Power Pumping the only way to increase breastmilk supply?

-No. There are several ways to increase breastmilk supply that include:
+No. There are other ways to increase breastmilk supply that include:

 - Offer both sides during each feeding